20 Types of Figures of Speech, With Definitions and Examples

 This Blog Includes:

-It is an integral part of any language, which is used extensively not only in our day-to-day speech but also in written texts and oral literature .
+It is an integral part of any language, and it is used extensively not only in our day-to-day speech but also in written texts and oral literature .
 These are words or phrases used in a distinctive way to produce a rhetorical effect.
+To say it in very simple terms, it is a phrase whose actual meaning is different from its literal meaning.

 Figures of Speech are developed and expressed through a variety of different rhetorical techniques.
 All of us use different figures of speech in our daily conversations, both deliberately and subconsciously.